nr001/esp32_cleargrass_gateway/README.md

 - Just take a ESP32 microprocessor (https://en.wikipedia.org/wiki/ESP32) and deploy the ino code to the device.
 Don't forget to change your wifi credentials first!

 # notes
--Some parts of the code are taken from this great project: http://educ8s.tv/esp32-xiaomi-hack/<br>
+- Some parts of the code are taken from this great project: http://educ8s.tv/esp32-xiaomi-hack/<br>
--The code for sure is not perfect, feel free to share your ideas and improvements<br>
+- The code for sure is not perfect, feel free to share your ideas and improvements<br>